MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/replication-error-8453.md

     1. Start ADSIEDIT.MSC on the console of the domain controller that's missing the **SERVER_TRUST_ACCOUNT** as reported by DCDIAG.
     2. Right-click ADSIEDIT in the top-left pane of ADSIEDIT.MSC, and then select **connect to**.
     3. In the **Connection Settings** dialog box, click **Select a well known naming context**, and then select **Default naming context** (the computer account domain partition).
-    4. Click **Select or type a domain or server**, and select the name of the domain controller that's failing in DCDIAG.
+    4. Click **Select or type a domain or server**.
+And select the name of the domain controller that's failing in DCDIAG.
     5. Select **OK**.
-    6. In the domain naming context, locate and right-click on the domain controller computer account, and select **Properties**.
+    6. In the domain naming context, locate and right-click the domain controller computer account, and select **Properties**.
     7. Double-click the **UserAccountControl** attribute, and then record its decimal value.
     8. Start Windows Calculator in programmer mode (Windows Server 2008 and later versions).
     9. Enter the decimal value for **UserAccountControl**.
 Convert the decimal value to its hexadecimal equivalent, add **0x80000** to the existing value, and then press the equals sign (=).